dechristopher/tegola-omt/README.md

 copied around to various system directories.

 This guide assumes decent foundational knowledge of systems administration on Linux hosts, PostgreSQL, and Docker.
+It has been tested against vanilla PostgreSQL v13+ installed on the latest long-term-support version of Ubuntu.
+Please ensure you have a working, modern PostgreSQL installation on the latest Ubuntu.

 ### Docker